xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-DISABLE.INPUT   Blocks all input to Microsoft Excel
+DISABLE.INPUT&nbsp;&nbsp;&nbsp;Blocks all input to Microsoft Excel

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

 Return to [top](#E)